dataminer-site/dataminer-site.github.io/docs/archive/0.6/guides/python/vaex.md

 arrow_table  = df.to_arrow_table()
 ```

-Now we can directly query the Arrow Table using DuckDB, the output of which can be another Arrow Table, which can be used for subsequent DuckDB queries, or it can be converted to a Vaex DataFrame:
+Now we can directly query the Arrow Table using DuckDB, the output of which can be another Arrow Table, which can be used for subsequent DataMiner queries, or it can be converted to a Vaex DataFrame:

 ```python
 query_result_arrow_table = duckdb.query('''